 In this section

-Course outcome: Participants increase their knowledge and skills in designing, planning and facilitating small group sessions that reflect both adult learning principles and the characteristics of a respectful partnership between facilitator and participants.
+Participants have the knowledge and skills to begin working towards the design, planning and facilitation of small group training that reflects both adult learning principles and characteristics of a respectful partnership between facilitator and participant.

 Duration: 2 days